What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - – 3 people household – $50,400

-If you qualify for CLCA, the maximum annual premium ranges from $241 to $556 depending on your situation.
-Please note that you can apply for a discount if you have been a licensed drivers with at least 3 years of great driving record.
+If you qualify for CLCA, the maximum annual premium ranges from $241 to $556, depending on your situation.
+Knowing how to file an auto insurance claim & win it each time can improve your chances of maximizing coverage.
+You may also apply for a discount if you are a licensed driver with at least three years of a clean driving record.

 The coverage will include: